What is NGINX? Understanding how it works and its main use cases

 Meanwhile, NGINX excels in serving static content, load balancing, and handling high concurrent requests.
 This makes NGINX ideal for high-traffic websites and applications prioritizing performance and efficiency.

-Getting Started with NGINX
+Getting started with NGINX

 To effectively use NGINX, you must first learn how to set up and configure it.
 Although compatible with various operating systems, NGINX is prevalent on Linux due to its performance and security features.

-Hostinger’s VPS hosting plans provide an optimized Linux environment, perfect for running NGINX.
+Hostinger’s VPS plans provide an optimized Linux environment, perfect for running NGINX.
 These plans ensure your NGINX setup runs smoothly and efficiently, offering the necessary resources and support.

 As one of the best VPS hosting providers in the market, Hostinger gives you the flexibility to customize your server.
 This allows you to configure NGINX, install necessary modules, and adjust settings to meet your requirements.